Drive-Up Storage Units

 With extended hours and easy car-side access, drive-up storage is a popular choice for many businesses facing a deficit of space.
 Storage represents a cost-effective solution since it’s often cheaper than relocating.
 Plus, it minimizes the risk of upsetting your employees and/or loyal customer base with a location change.

 Professional offices like medical clinics and law firms are required to keep patient and client information for several years after the last contact.
-Drive-up storage means that you can store these safely and securely offsite and still leave room for your practice to expand rather than be consumed by records.
+Drive-up storage means that you can store these safely offsite and still leave room for your practice to expand rather than be consumed by records.

 Merchants can store seasonal items or overflow inventory in storage facilities, and with drive-up storage, all the loading and unloading only takes minutes.
 E-commerce merchants, artisans and creators can also benefit from drive-up storage for inventory storage.